sale icon

 What is Drive Japan?

 Drive Japan is a website for those exploring Japan by rental car.
-You can browse and purchase Drive Packs, which are sets of detailed maps and expert-curated information for your chosen itinerary.
+You can browse and purchase Itinerary Packs, which are sets of detailed maps and expert-curated information for your chosen itinerary.
 It helps you enjoy a safer, smoother, and more fulfilling trip than planning on your own.
 Recommended rental cars and hotels are also listed for easy booking.
 Please note: we are not a travel agency and do not handle bookings or provide drivers.

-What is included in the Drive Pack?
+What is included in the Itinerary Pack?

-Your Drive Pack includes a detailed itinerary with must-see highlights and hidden gems, daily Google Maps with 15-20 recommended spots to give you flexibility and freedom, curated hotel and restaurant lists, and expert tips such as “arrive in Otaru before 3 PM as many shops close by 5.”
+Your Itinerary Pack includes a detailed itinerary with must-see highlights and hidden gems, daily Google Maps with 15-20 recommended spots to give you flexibility and freedom, curated hotel and restaurant lists, and expert tips such as “arrive in Otaru before 3 PM as many shops close by 5.”
 All content is tailored to your chosen route for a safer, smoother, and more rewarding journey.

-See Details about Drive Pack.
+See Details about Itinerary Pack.

 I’m visiting Japan for the first time.
 Can I travel by rental car?